• Skip to main content

 Table of Contents[Hide][Show]

-• Flying Standby with Spirit Airlines+−
+• Flying Standby with Spirit Airlines

-• Flying Standby Due to Overbooked Flight
+• Spirit Standby Rules for an Overbooked Flight

-• Standby Rules for Missed Flights+−
+• Standby Rules for a Missed Flight+−

 • Missed Flight Due to Delay